Google Voice Search

-Google rolled out the support, but only for the Google Chrome browser.

 History

 Google Voice Search was a tool from Google Labs that allowed someone to use their phone to make a Google query.
 After the user called (650) 623-6706, the number of Google Voice's search system, they would wait for the words Say your Search Keywords and then say the keywords.
 Next, they would either wait to have the page updated, or click on a link to bring up the search page the user requested.
 At the moment, both the demo of this service and the page have been shut down.
 Since the introduction of the service, products from Google, such as GOOG-411, Google Maps and Google Mobile App, have been developed to use speech recognition technology in various ways.